sreejithshaji/reactjs-web3-blockchain-basic-example/README.md

  6. Now start ganache
  * Go to the truffle directory
- * Open truffle-config.js and uncomment these lines and change port
+ * Open truffle-config.js and uncomment these lines and change port in accordance with your ganache
   ```js

      contracts_build_directory: "./src/abi",